 Coupled with the customization of volume, silent discos and silent yoga classes or events provide an incredible measurement of immersion.
 The listener, the dancer, the yogi can close their eyes, and tune out from everything.
 Truly be with one’s self.
 How often do you look within?

 Jesse Blake proves that his DJ skills extend beyond crafting killer jams—the music and the moment of a silent disco promote mindfulness.
 And while we love doing this in a yoga class, our hands firmly on the mat while we kick a leg up, it’s also nice to forget the asana, and just move.

 “I think with care and intention anything can be meditative.
 At silent yoga events I get the feedback over and over again that the headphones actually really help facilitate a super immersive experience, where the outside world really drops away for folks while they’re practicing.
 And my goal is for sure to bring people to a deeper place in those moments.” – Jesse Blake

 The Wanderlust silent discos also have the added element of surprise—they won’t be on the schedule, but rather popping up on site.
 Even if you’re not ready, the moment is yours.

 Check out Jesse Blake and all his silent disco and yoga opportunities via his website, located here.

-Whether it’s at the Wanderlust festival or the Hollywood Center, take back your musical freedom and dance anywhere your singing heart desires.
+Whether it’s at a Wanderlust Festival, take back your musical freedom and dance anywhere your singing heart desires.
 For more information, click here.

 Karen Cygnarowicz is a writer and artist living in Portland, Oregon, where she serves as a production assistant at Modern Macramé.
 She received her MFA in Writing from Vermont College of Fine Arts.
 Follow her Instagram, and her personal project The Ok Club as she explores what it means to be wildly human.